mammadu/Body-transformation-101/README.md

 - Make sure to include adequate amounts of rest and stretching - this helps to avoid pain and injury
 - Stay hydrated!
 Dehydration can make you dizzy and tired, making the workout difficult
 - Aerobic (Cardio) activities typically burn more calories per workout
-- Anaerobic (muscle building) typically increase your BME
+- Anaerobic (muscle building) typically increase your BMR

 ### Fat loss summary